svapreddy/clearx/README.md

 // Params to store.paths can be a path or array of paths or map of paths using aliases

 // Link the data to a function component.
-Inside function component do like this
+Inside function component do like this.

 const [ info, unlink ] = $identity.link( useState() ); // unlink() will remove links to all data segments from this component console.log(info) // Notice info is returned in format paths are supplied. i.e ['Brave Browser', 'v0.68.140']